-- Assumed rate of future CPI inflation 2.4% p.a., based on the yields available on gilts and index-linked gilts of appropriate duration less an adjustment of 1% p.a. to allow for the difference between market-implied future RPI and estimated future CPI inflation. - Real investment returns over and above CPI for past service 1.75% p.a., based on the anticipated real returns achievable on the Fund's expected long-term investment strategy with a suitable margin for prudence. - Real investment returns over and above CPI for future service 1.75% p.a., based on the anticipated real returns achievable on future invested contributions. - Future pay growth Depending on individual circumstances, some employers have made allowance for either 1% p.a. or 2.4% p.a. (i.e. equal to the CPI assumption) over the three years to 31 March 2020, taking into account the government's policy on pay restraint in the public sector, and then 1.5% p.a. over and above CPI in the longer term. - Baseline life expectancy based on a scheme-specific mortality study. - Future mortality improvements based on the CMI 2015 model with a long-term improvement trend of 1.75% p.a. for men and 1.5% p.a. for women. - An average period for spreading the surplus of 24 years.
-The FSS sets out the circumstances in which this might vary from one employer to another.
-The maximum recovery period for individual employers who have a shortfall has been set at 16 years (three years less than in 2014).
+- Assumed rate of future CPI inflation 2.9% p.a., based on the yields available on gilts and index-linked gilts of appropriate duration less an adjustment of 0.5% p.a. to allow for the difference between market-implied future RPI and estimated future CPI inflation. - Investment returns derived based on an assumed return equal to the gilt yield derived from market instruments, principally conventional UK Government gilts as at the valuation date, reflecting the profile and duration of the Scheme's liabilities. - Future pay growth Allowance for pay growth of 2.9% (i.e. equal to the CPI assumption) over one year to 31 March 2018, for continuity with the assumptions adopted at the 31 March 2014 actuarial valuation, and then 0.5% p.a. over and above CPI in the longer term i.e. an average of 3.4% p.a. - Baseline life expectancy based on a scheme-specific mortality study. - Future mortality improvements based on the CMI 2015 model with a long-term improvement trend of 1.75% p.a. for both men and women. - A recovery plan for making good any shortfall.

-3 KEY RESULTS OF THE FUNDING ASSESSMENT
+KEY RESULTS OF THE FUNDING ASSESSMENT